What’s in this article

 Therefore, Malaysia is a FinTech hub within the Southeast Asian region, ranking it ahead of every other Southeast Asian nation except for Singapore.
 Therefore, Malaysia is doing well as far as network readiness is concerned.

-These facts coupled with support from the government, regulators, and industry players provide Malaysia with the opportunities and potential as an emerging fintech market which is rapidly becoming one of the most vibrant and robust in Southeast Asia.
+These facts coupled with support from the government, regulators, and industry players provide Malaysia with the opportunities and potential as an emerging fintech market that is rapidly becoming one of the most vibrant and robust in Southeast Asia.

 Conclusion